 Scrubbing a griddle surface with an abrasive scrubber after every use will only damage your griddle plate.
 So only use these scrubbers and stones when you need to remove rust.
 To clean griddle, use water and a Scouring Pad instead.

-Step 5: Season the Blackstone griddle top to create a protective coating that avoids rust
+Step 5: Season the Blackstone griddle

 The seasoning process creates a protective coating on top of the griddle, which acts as a non-stick surface.
+This ensures that your food will taste the way it was meant to be tasted.

 If done correctly, this coating prevents food from sticking to the surface and makes clean-up much easier.

-A seasoned griddle is so easy to clean and does not corrode, which means it lasts longer and has better durability.
+A seasoned griddle is easy to clean and does not corrode, which means it lasts longer and has better durability.

 How To Season Your Blackstone Griddle